cine-file/rate/README.md

 - `Future-TV`
 - `Users`

 Paste and deploy `Code.gs`, then run `setupActiveSheetTabs` from the Apps Script editor.
-This formats the active tabs and rebuilds `Summary-Films` and `Summary-Restaurants` from the database tabs.
+This formats the active tabs and rebuilds the Film, Restaurant, and TV summary tabs from their database tabs.

 New film saves write to `Database-Films` and rebuild `Summary-Films`; new restaurant saves write to `Database-Restaurants` and rebuild `Summary-Restaurants`.
 The website still receives the same response shape it used before, so the UI and stats should behave the same.